 Support our Tell It Right, Start It Right Campaign

-- We are working with the Nuffield Council on Bioethics to ensure our voice is heard.
+- working with the Nuffield Council on Bioethics to ensure our voice is heard.
 You can read our response to their consultation here.

-- We are seeking funding for the delivery of more Tell it Right, Start it Right (TIR) training across the country.
+- seeking funding for the delivery of more Tell it Right, Start it Right (TIR) training across the country.

 The DSA has built a body of evidence which proves that a significant number of health professionals continue to provide information about Down’s syndrome in a biased manner.
 Prospective parents have reported feeling pressurised into a termination when being given a very pessimistic view of the life chances of someone with Down’s syndrome.